blefebvre/implementationdetails.dev/_posts/2018-12-05-sync-react-native-sqlite-db-with-dropbox.markdown

 ## Authorizing with Dropbox

-In an attempt to keep this post readable, I am going to keep the code that I embed to a minimum and link to my (fully functional) demo project whenever possible: [github.com/blefebvre/react-native-sqlite-demo](https://github.com/blefebvre/react-native-sqlite-demo)
+In an attempt to keep this post readable, I am going to keep the code that I embed to a minimum and link to my (fully functional) [demo app](https://github.com/blefebvre/react-native-sqlite-demo) whenever possible.

 Before we can sync anything with Dropbox we will need our user's permission to do so.
 I've broken down the sync-related code into two interfaces in the demo app: [Authorize](https://github.com/blefebvre/react-native-sqlite-demo/blob/dropbox-sync/src/sync/Authorize.ts) and [DatabaseSync](https://github.com/blefebvre/react-native-sqlite-demo/blob/dropbox-sync/src/sync/DatabaseSync.ts).
 I attempted to keep these interfaces generic enough that another backend could replace the Dropbox implementation, if ever needed.
 You'll find the Dropbox implementation of these interfaces in the `src/sync/dropbox/` directory.